VladZg/Mandelbrot_Optimization/Readme.md

 - ``abs_speed_increase = instruction_fps / no_instruction_fps``, where time periods are taken from the perfomances with the same flags set
 - ``rel_speed_increase = instruction_fps / prev_instruction_fps``, where time periods are also taken from the perfomances with the same flags set

-The absolute coefficient are used to compare a perfomence of program with and without an AVX or SSE instruction.
-The relative coefficient are used to compare SSE, AVX2 and AVX512 instructions with each other.
+The absolute coefficients are used to compare a perfomence of program with and without an AVX or SSE instruction.
+The relative coefficients are used to compare SSE, AVX2 and AVX512 instructions with each other.

-The impact of the optimisation flags can be seen directly from the resulting table.
+The impact of the optimization flags can be seen directly from the resulting table.

-To evaluate maximum speed up of the algorithm achieved in this work I use the following coefficient:
-``max_speed_increase = (max_fps / no_optimizations_fps)``
+To evaluate maximum speed up of the algorithm achieved in this work I use the following coefficient ``max_speed_increase = (max_fps / no_optimizations_fps)``

 ## Conclusions